rit-sse/old-api/README.md

 The model for a `Mentor` is location in `app/Mentor.php` and the controller is located in `app/Http/Controllers/MentorController.php`.

+This route also has a special route established, `/mentors/current_mentor`, that returns the instance of the model for which the mentor is on duty.

 ### `/officers`

 The model for a `Officer` is location in `app/Officer.php` and the controller is